 Given ongoing risks and the inability of many to return home, foreign governments should commit to increasing the number of refugees from Iraq they accept and expedite the refugee determination process.

 The culture of impunity that has prevailed in Iraq for decades is a key driver of violent conflict and mass atrocities today.
 The general lack of and mismanagement of investigations, prosecutions, and accountability for perpetrators send a strong signal to those considering taking up arms, whether in support of or against IS, that there are no costs to committing atrocities against minority communities.
 The Iraqi government’s limited capacity and lack of political will surrounding accountability issues also create significant barriers to the pursuit of justice.

 Our report (PDF) outlines the Simon-Skjodt Center’s belief that IS perpetrated genocide against the Yezidi.
 Any formal determination of whether genocide was perpetrated needs to be made by a court based on careful consideration of the evidence.
-Though a year already has passed since the crimes were perpetrated, there has been little investment in the investigation, documentation, or preservation of evidence that could be used to make such a legal determination.
+Though several years have passed since the crimes were perpetrated, there has been little investment in the investigation, documentation, or preservation of evidence that could be used to make such a legal determination.
 The Kurdistan Regional Government has established a committee on genocide and committee on mass graves to begin the process of documentation, but they are under-resourced and lack sufficient technical expertise.

 There needs to be an immediate investment in transitional justice that addresses both current and past mass atrocities committed in Iraq.
 This includes documenting crimes perpetrated by IS and affiliated groups, as well as those committed during counter-IS efforts, for the purposes of understanding the full scope of atrocities in Iraq and future prosecutions of perpetrators.